Best Unified Inbox for Teams in 2026

 - Unlimited users and workspaces on all plans: Subscription models allow adding team members without incremental per-seat costs and creating multiple board configurations for different departments or projects without tier restrictions.

-Drag is used by sales and operations teams that want to combine shared inbox management with Kanban-style visual workflows inside Gmail.
+Sales and operations teams use Drag when they want shared inbox management and Kanban-style visual workflows together, all inside Gmail.

 10. HubSpot Service Hub

-HubSpot Service Hub provides CRM-native shared inbox with full contact context inline.
-For teams already in the HubSpot ecosystem, it offers seamless integration without additional tools.
+HubSpot Service Hub gives you a CRM-native shared inbox with full contact context inline.
+If you’re already in the HubSpot ecosystem, it slots in cleanly without bolting on extra tools.

 Key Features